In Short

 1. Negotiate and Mediate

 It is important to move quickly when a dispute arises between directors.
-The first step should always be to attempt to resolve the dispute within the company.
-You should open the channels of communication and recommend a meeting to discuss the:
+The first step should always be to attempt to resolve the dispute internally within the company.
+You should rely on common alternative dispute resolution strategies, which include negotiation and mediation.

 2. Shareholder Solutions

 Depending on the size of the company, it is common for directors to also be shareholders.
 If so, a shareholders’ agreement may outline a procedure for dealing with shareholder or director disputes.
+It is important to review your shareholders’ agreement and see if there is anything that could provide guidance on dispute resolution mechanisms, the decision-making process and the removal of directors.

 For example, a shareholders’ agreement may include: